2 Stanford Economists Win Nobel Prize for Auction Theory

 The literature prize was awarded to American poet Louise Glück for her “candid and uncompromising” work.
 The World Food Program won the Nobel Peace Prize for its effort to combat hunger worldwide.

 Jordans reported from Berlin.
-Associated Press writer Desiree Seals in Smyrna, Georgia, contributed to this report.
+Associated Press writer Desiree Seals in Smyrna, Georgia, and David Runk in Grosse Pointe Farms, Michigan, contributed to this report.

 Read more stories about Nobel Prizes past and present by The Associated Press at https://www.apnews.com/NobelPrizes